Memories Don't Die

-Memories Don't Die (stylized in all caps) is the second studio album by Canadian rapper Tory Lanez.
+Memories Don't Die (stylized in all caps) is the second studio album by Canadian singer and rapper Tory Lanez.
 It was released on March 2, 2018 through Mad Love Records and Interscope Records.
 The production on the album was handled by multiple producers including OG Parker, Smash David, Play Picasso, AraabMuzik, Cashmere Cat, Happy Perez and C-Sick among others.
 The album also features guest appearances by Future, Nav, 50 Cent, Wiz Khalifa and Fabolous among others.

 Memories Don't Die was supported by four singles: "Shooters", "Skrt Skrt" ,"Real Thing" and "Hypnotized".
 The album received generally mixed reviews from music critics but was a commercial success.
 The album debuted at number three on the US Billboard 200 chart, earning 54,000 album-equivalent units in its first week.

 Background and promotion

 On June 14, 2017, Tory Lanez confirmed that his second album was "90% completed" via a tweet on Twitter.

 The album's completion was announced by Lanez on August 2, 2017.
 On October 5, 2017, Lanez announced his second album's title.